Package insert / prescribing information

-Methoxsalen with UV radiation should be used only by physicians who have special competence in the diagnosis and treatment of psoriasis and who have special training and experience in photochemotherapy.
+Methoxsalen with ultraviolet (UV) radiation should be used only by physicians who have special competence in the diagnosis and treatment of psoriasis and who have special training and experience in photochemotherapy.
 The use of Psoralen and ultraviolet radiation therapy should be under constant supervision of such a physician.
 For the treatment of patients with psoriasis, photochemotherapy should be restricted to patients with severe, recalcitrant, disabling psoriasis which is not adequately responsive to other forms of therapy, and only when the diagnosis is certain.
 Because of the possibilities of ocular damage, aging of the skin, and skin cancer (including melanoma), the patient should be fully informed by the physician of the risks inherent in this therapy.

 CAUTION: Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules].
 This new dosage form of Methoxsalen exhibits significantly greater bioavailability and earlier photosensitization onset time than previous Methoxsalen dosage forms.
 Patient should be treated in accordance with the dosimetry specifically recommended for this product.
 The minimum phototoxic dose (MPD) and phototoxic peak time after drug administration prior to onset of photochemotherapy with this dosage form should be determined.